Pixlrcom/api-example/README.md

 # Pixlr API Example Application

-This repository contains an example application that utilizes the Pixlr API to perform various image editing tasks.
-The application is built using SvelteKit and demonstrates how to integrate Pixlr's functionality into a web application.
+This repository contains some example applications that utilizes the Pixlr API to perform various image editing tasks and demonstrates how to integrate Pixlr's functionality into a web application.

 ## Getting Started